lystom/WMSAN/docs/getting_started.md

 # Getting Started
-Hello, here is where to start when using WMSAN.

 ## Package Overview
-This scheme describes the different products one can compute using this package and how they interact.
+The following scheme describes the different products one can compute using this package and how they interact.

 ![Scheme showing the different codes and Notebooks present in this repository and how they connect.](img/package_archi.png)

-First let's install the package!
+First, let's install the package!

 ## Installation